• Skip to primary navigation

 What’s a FODMAP and Other FAQs

-What is a FODMAP?
-Where are they found?
-What is the low FODMAP diet?
+But what really is a FODMAP?
+How do FODMAPs impact my IBS symptoms?
+Where do I start?
 Continue reading for answers to these and other frequently asked questions.

 FODMAP is an acronym for: